ffhighwind/DapperExtraCRUD/README.md

 ## Tip:

-* MatchUpdate and MatchDelete on DateTime/Timespan only work for datetime2(2), datetime, and smalldatetime for SQL Server.
+* MatchUpdate and MatchDelete on DateTime only works on datetime2 for up to 2 decimal places (e.g. datetime2(2)).
 This is because of differences in precision for datetime2 vs C# DateTime.
 * Use a view if you need joins.
 Alternatively you can use Dapper's multi-mapping queries or manually map the results.

 ## Performance: